New North American trade deal modestly boosts U.S. economy, trade panel finds

 “Their estimate is a lot closer to what we think USMCA will do than I expected,” Hassett in a telephone interview.
 “This is very strong argument for passing the USMCA.”

+The ITC report said Mexican union wages would rise by 17.2 percent if the labor provisions agreed in the USMCA are enforced.
+Even so, Mexican factory wages would remain far below those in the United States.

+Republican Senator Chuck Grassley, chairman of the Senate Finance Committee, praised the report for highlighting benefits beyond tariff reductions.

-The U.S. Trade Representative’s office had prepared a separate analysis of the USMCA’s automotive benefits that was described as a rosier “alternative analysis” aimed at limiting any potential damage from the ITC report.
+The U.S. Trade Representative’s office had prepared a separate analysis of the USMCA’s automotive benefits that industry officials had described as a rosier alternative view of USMCA aimed at limiting any potential damage from the ITC report.

-USTR estimated that the trade deal would create 76,000 automotive sector jobs within five years as automakers invest some $34 billion in new plants to comply with the pact’s regional content rules.
+USTR estimated that the trade deal would create 76,000 automotive sector jobs within five years as automakers invest some $34 billion in new plants to comply with the regional content rules.
 The total includes about $15 billion in projects already announced.

 USTR officials said their analysis was based on plans disclosed by automakers to the trade agency for compliance with the new agreement’s tighter rules of origin.